appsquickly/typhoon/README.md

 Still an option and it could be really neat, but in the experience of my friends at Jetbrains "a text-editor approach is more convenient and fluent than GUI-based approach."
 You're a programmer after all right?
 Also it would cost a lot to develop, and I don't have the time or money right now.

+#### JSON (@#$*@*) ???

+Ummm, someone on Twitter suggested Json.
+But I don't think I'll be saying anything more on that one!
+The thing is, I respect the guy's work a lot, but that suggestion sure did baffle me.

 ####So the XML is the winner.
 It provides the features that I stated above.
 And also: